robomuffindev/Website-Screenshots-From-List/README.md

 # Website Screenshot Tool

-A robust tool for capturing high-quality screenshots of websites from a text list of URLs.
+A versatile tool for capturing high-quality screenshots of websites from a text list of URLs, with integrated image processing capabilities.

 ## Features